Sarah has a PhD in classical civilisation from Swansea University. She continues to write on the ancient world and other topics.

 Who Was Theseus?

-The mother of Theseus was Aithra, daughter of Pittheus, king of the small but ancient city of Troezen, which lay opposite Athens, across the Saronic gulf.
+The mother of Theseus was Aithra, daughter of Pittheus, who was king of the small but ancient city of Troezen, which lay opposite Athens across the Saronic Gulf.
 She was related to Alcmene, mother of Heracles.

 His father was said to be Aegeus, King of Athens.
 At the time the myth is set, around 1200 BCE, Athens was not yet a significant city, though bigger than Troezen.
 The Greek world was at that time dominated by the civilisation of Crete, ruled over by King Minos.

-Troubled by his lack of a male heir, Aegeus travelled to Delphi to ask advice of the Oracle.
+Troubled by his lack of a male heir, Aegeus travelled to Delphi to ask the Oracle for advice.
 The priestess answered in her usual riddling fashion, warning him not to open the mouth of the wineskin until he reached his homeland.